2021-2022 Concerts and Performances

 We are very grateful for the financial support we have received from so many kind and generous donors once again this year, with particular thanks to the Most Reverend Frederick Q. Lawson for support above and beyond as MCS celebrates a significant milestone of 25 years!

 The Madeleine Choir School is grateful to have the opportunity each year to provide FREE passes to all concerts and performances to the general public.
-We join the many important nonprofit organizations in our community and around the world in celebrating #GivingTuesday.
 Thank You!

 Sunday 21 November 2021 at 800 PM